 Affiliation: Research Institute for Natural Hazards and Disaster Recovery, Niigata University (Japan)

-Expertise: Experimental volcanology; Permeability of volcanic and geothermal systems; Rock deformation; Remote sensing
+Expertise: Experimental volcanology; Permeability of volcanic and geothermal systems; Rock deformation; Climate change

-I am particularly interested in fluid flow in volcanic media from the lab- to the edifice-scale, as well as the mechanical deformation of volcanic edifices and the materials that they are constructed from.
-I am also interested in multidisciplinary research that uses field measurements to inform lab- and modelling-based studies, and vice versa.
+I study fluid flow in volcanic media from the lab- to the edifice-scale, the mechanical deformation of volcanic edifices and the materials that they are constructed from, and the effects of climate change on geological systems.
+I am also passionate about multidisciplinary research that uses field measurements to inform lab- and modelling-based studies, and vice versa.

 Dr Rebecca Williams